We are passionate about parent voice - enabling parents to have a say and get involved in their child’s school through forums such as Parent Councils.

 The importance of parental engagement has also been highlighted through research by the Social Mobility Commission in its recent publication ‘Helping Parents to Parent:[...]the more involved the parents were in their children’s school life (including volunteering in school, participating in Parent-Teacher Association (PTA) conferences, and teaching at home), the more positive the impact became on children’s performance academically. [...] only a minority of parents in the United Kingdom are uninterested in their children’s education.
 Instead, the majority may experience difficulty in expressing their interest, something which is identified and acknowledged by professionals" Social Mobility Commission 2017

 - enables parents to meet, share ideas and feedback to school

 - gives parents a voice and enables them to contribute to school decision making

 - helps develop a partnership between parents and school

 - consults parents and advises school leadership and/or governing body of parents’ views.

-Our Parent Council meets regularly across the academic year and is made up of representatives from each class.
-If you’re interested in getting involved please pop in and see Miss Amy McNamee to find out more!
+Our Parent Council meets regularly across the academic year.
+Don't worry if you can't make every meeting we would still like to hear your views.
+Tea, coffee and biscuits always provided!
+If you’re interested in getting involved please pop in and see Miss Amy McNamee or Sarah Wagland to find out more!